 Oklahoma administers/operates six 1915 (c) waivers.
 There are approximately 26,106 individuals served in the State of Oklahoma through one of these 1915 (c) waivers.
 Oklahoma does not currently offer services through the state plan under 1915 (i) or 1915 (k) authority.
-Oklahoma operates two waiver programs with a Nursing Facility level of care (NFLOC) designation and four waiver programs with an Intermediate Care Facility/Intellectual Disability (ICF/ID) level of care designation.
+Oklahoma operates two waiver programs with a nursing facility level of care designation and four waiver programs with an ICF/ID level of care designation.
 Across the six waiver programs, there are eight distinct settings utilized among Home and Community Based Waiver members, that does not include the member owned or family owned home.
-This document summarizes the State's preliminary assessment activities and its proposed strategy for continuous monitoring and remediation of HCBS settings for both the aged and physically disabled (NFLOC) waivers and the developmental disabilities waivers (ICF/ID LOC).
+This document summarizes the State's preliminary assessment activities and its proposed strategy for continuous monitoring and remediation of HCBS settings for both the aged and physically disabled (NF-LOC) waivers and the developmental disabilities waivers (ICF/ID LOC).

 Section A: Systemic Review

-I. Review Methodology
+Review Methodology

 This section details how the State approached the systemic review for the Statewide Transition Plan.
 The State utilized a threepronged approach for the review.
 The review began with the State lead compiling and reviewing all related regulations, contracts, policies and procedures, and service definitions.
-It was the responsibility of the State lead, the State Medicaid agency, to compile this information, assess it, and define its consistency to the HCBS Final Rule.
-The second prong of the process was a review by the State leads' partner agencies.
-These partner agencies included the Oklahoma Department of Human and Services (DHS) Developmental Disabilities Services Division and the Aging Services Divisions (ASD).
-These partner agencies had the responsibility of reviewing the assessed regulation, policies and procedures, and service definitions.
+It was the responsibility of the State Lead to compile this information, assess it, and define its consistency to the HCBS Final Rule.
+The second prong of the process was a review by the State Lead's Partner Agencies.
+These partner agencies included the Developmental Disabilities Services of the Oklahoma Department of Human Services (DHS) and the Aging Services of the OKDHS.
+These Partner Agencies had the responsibility of reviewing the assessed regulation, policies and procedures, and service definitions.
 Partner Agencies were responsible for adding additional regulations and policies that were not previously identified.
-Partner Agencies made an assessment of each of the regulations and policies consistency/compliance with the HCBS final rule.
-Partner Agencies also proposed remediation and action plans for all of those regulations and policies that required such.
+Partner Agencies also proposed a remediation and action plan for all of those regulations and policies that required such.
 The third prong of the systemic review process involved stakeholder groups.
-Stakeholders represented both the ICF/ID level of care waivers as well as the NFLOC waivers.
+Stakeholders represented both the ID/ICF level of care waivers as well as the NFLOC waivers.
 The systemic assessment was sent to all stakeholder groups affiliated with the waivers.
-The stakeholder groups were charged with reviewing the systemic grid and providing feedback on the State leads and partner agencies determination of applicable regulations and policies and their consistency with the HCBS final rule.
-All feedback, comments, and suggestions were reviewed and incorporated as appropriate in the STWP and systemic assessment grids.
+The stakeholder groups were charged with reviewing the systemic grid and providing feedback on the determination by the State Leads and Partner Agencies regarding applicable regulations and policies and their consistency with the HCBS final rule.
+All feedback, comments, and suggestions were reviewed and incorporated as appropriate in the statewide transition plan and systemic assessment grids.

-II.
 Compliance Analysis